LiaoWC/ImageClassification-CAL/training_outputs.md

 # Training Outputs

 Because of the usage limit of Google Colab, my training is split into 3 parts, i.e. I click "train" three times.
-This may affluence scheduler or other settings.
+This may influence scheduler or other settings.

 ### The first time